 Currently enrolled students are allowed to “step out” two consecutive terms before being required to reapply to their admitted graduate program.
 You are not required to formally notify the university if you would like to take off a semester or term.
 It can be helpful if you notify your advisor of your plans.
 Contact the graduate advisor for the business school when you are ready to re-enroll in order to have your academic record reactivated (eligibility requirements apply).

-Up to 12 hours of graduate-level work from a regionally accredited university may be transferred into your degree plan with pre-approval from the business school dean.
+Up to 12 hours of graduate-level work from a regionally accredited university may be transferred into your degree plan with pre-approval from the business school dean for the MBA.
+Up to 9 hours of graduate-level work from a regionally accredited university may be transferred into your degree plan with pre-approval from the business school dean for the MSLC.
 Courses must carry a grade of B or higher and credits may not have been earned towards completion of another degree.
 To be considered for transfer, credits must be submitted at the time of application, and students must request transfer credit prior to creation of the student’s degree plan.
 Additionally, courses must have been taken within the six-year time limit for completion of your degree.
 The business school graduate advisor will require a description of the course(s) and will submit the paper work to the dean for approval.

 Note: The director of the MACT program may accept a maximum of nine semester hours earned at the graduate school of another regionally accredited university.
 Accounting course work completed more than three years prior to the first semester of enrollment in the MACT program will not be counted toward the MACT degree at St. Edward’s University, whether transferred or taken in residence.